 Eligibility for Paid Vacation Time Off

-You can earn paid vacation time off if you're appointed to work at least 20 hours per week for at least 4.5 months.
-If you're a student who's in a position that requires student status or you're faculty, you don't earn paid vacation time off.
+You can earn paid vacation time off if you are appointed to work at least 20 hours per week for at least 4.5 months.
+You do not earn paid vacation time off if you are a student who is in a position that requires a student status or you are a 9-month faculty member.

 If you retired from State of Texas employment on or after June 1, 2005, you will accrue paid vacation time off based only on state service that is earned after you retired.
 If you retired before June 1, 2005, you will accrue paid vacation time off based on your total state service.